TrebledJ/trebledj.github.io/content/posts/programming/2023-09-gdb/2023-09-11-gdb-cheatsheet.md

 ## Breakpoints

-{% abbr "Breaks", "Stops the program" %} when address reaches an instruction.
+{% abbr "Breaks", "Pauses the program" %} when address reaches an instruction.

 ```sh
 break *<address>